sneidenfernandes/SQL/HackerRank/readme.md

 Solutions to problems on HackerRank.com.
-At the moment, they have not been organised properly.
+At the moment, they have not been organised according to any particular subdomain.